beawitcht/transinformed-server/README.md

-# transinformer-frontend-server
+# Trans Informed server
-Frontend for TransInformer GP guide
+Frontend for Trans Informed GP guide

 this is very early stages